 DePaul alumni express their commitment to Vincentian service through volunteering.
-You can give back to your community and your alma mater through one of the volunteer opportunities listed below.
-Send an email to email@example.com or call (800) 437-1898 for assistance.
+You can give back to your alma mater through one of the volunteer opportunities listed below.
+Send an email to email@example.com or call (800) 437-1898 for more information.

 - Alumni Board Members